haxsaw/actuator/Tutorial.md

 provisioner.provision_infra_model(inst)
 ```

-Often, there's a lot of repeated boilerplate in an infra spec; in the above example the act of setting up a network, subnet, router, gateway, and router interface are all common resources needed to get access to provisioned infra from outside the cloud.
+Often, there's a lot of repeated boilerplate in an infra spec; in the above example the network, subnet, router, gateway, and router interface are all common resources that need to be provisioned to get access to the infra from outside the cloud.
 Actuator provides two ways to factor out common groups of resources: providing a dictionary of resources to the with_resources function, and using the [ResourceGroup](#resource_groups) wrapper class to define a group of standard resources.
 We'll first recast the above example using with_resources():

 ```python
 gateway_components = {"net":Network("actuator_ex1_net"),